BlackstoneEngineering/aiot-workshop/README.md

 ![](./img/add_certificates.gif)

+#### Pelion Data Management (Treasure Data)

-Next we are going to add a Pelion Data Management (Treasure Data) API key and a custom table name to `mbed_app.json`.
+Next we are going to add a Pelion Data Management (Treasure Data) [API key](https://console.treasuredata.com/app/mp/ak/) and a custom table name to `mbed_app.json`.
 This will allow the device to send data to treasure data and store it into the specified table.
 (Note, the database is hard coded in `main.cpp` for reasons that will become apparent later).
 Everyone needs a unique table name, so I reccomend using your last name, or your first_last name as the table name.

+Grab TD API key from here : [https://console.treasuredata.com/app/mp/ak/](https://console.treasuredata.com/app/mp/ak/)

 ```mbed_app.json
 "api-key":{